 There are several ways to remember a self hosted WordPress site password.
 That includes writing down the password on a piece of paper or a diary.
 But for each way to remember, there is also a way to mess up.
 The author recently experienced this because of a recent password change on another website.
-So here is a summary of password retrieval options available on a self hosted WordPress site.
+So here is a summary of lost password retrieval options available on a self hosted WordPress site.

 Browser password saving

 This is the most common and straightforward way to say a password.
 The moment your web browser detects a login, it will offer to save the username and password.
 Google even goes a step further and saves your chrome passwords on the cloud.
 This facility is also available on all major browsers, but Google and Chrome does it in style!
 Retrieving a password is even easier and is just a few clicks away.
-Saving options of the browser can be customised.
+Saving options of the browser can be customized.

 And what better way to start you day when you come to know that Chrome browser has not saved your login details.
 Or you did not click the save button.
 In such a scenario, retrieving the password from the cloud is also not possible.

-Recover your forgotten password through email
+Recover your lost password through email

 WordPress has a very robust system of password recovery.